gtim/svelte-chess/README.md

 ## Future

+Bugs:

+* Promotion dialog misplaced when the board is flipped

-Not yet implemented:
+Not yet implemented features:

 * Programmatically draw arrows/circles on the board
 * orientation prop
 * inCheck prop

-Bugs:

-* Promotion dialog misplaced when the board is flipped
+* Stockfish?